vivekk-117/CQ_Website/README.md

-The three advanced CSS features used while making this Hoempage are :
+The three advanced CSS features used while making this Homepage are :
 1. Dark Mode Toggle using CSS variables.
 2. All layouts are made responsive across mobile, tablet, and desktop using CSS Flexbox.
 3. Staggered animations or smooth transitions using keyframes.